zuplo/docs/policies/curity-phantom-token-auth-inbound/doc.md

 #### OAuth Tools
 With the server up and running and available you can use [OAuth Tools](https://oauth.tools/) to test the configuration and make sure that you are able to obtain a token.
+I an opaque token is possible to obtain you are good to continue.

 ### Set Environment Variables
 Before adding the policy, there are a few environment variables that will need to be set that will be used in the Curity Phantom Token Policy.